 Do have a look at some of the work the children have done based on their Power of Reading text both within their books but also on the class learning journeys and displays.

 Phonics is the knowledge of letters and the sounds they make.
-As mentioned earlier, our phonics is taught through the 'Letters and Sounds' programme.
-In the Early Years Foundation Stage, additional actions are taught to help the children remember the sounds.
+At Westmeads Community Infant School, phonics is taught through the 'Letters and Sounds' programme.
+In the Early Years Foundation Stage, actions are taught to help the children remember the sounds.

 The children are taught the skills of blending sounds together to read words and segmenting the sounds in a word and choosing the correct letters needed to spell it.